 8 The soundboard

-Nothing is simpler then the construction of an absolute fabulous sounding guitar!
+Nothing is more simple than the construction of an absolute fabulous sounding guitar!
 Just buy yourself a top of good-quality spruce, thin it to a thickness of "let's say" 0.5 to 1.0 mm (but still stiff enough).
 Put it on an existing or just made rigid guitar box.
 Put the strings on and you will not believe your ears!
 But within days you will not believe your eyes too!
 Because of the pulling force of the strings the top will curve soon - making the guitar false and unplayable.
 It is the well-known fact that in this case the constructional demands are in contradiction to the musical demands.
 Here it is impossible to prefer one principle above the other.
 We have to look for an optimum sound within the constraints prescribed by the laws of strength and playability.

 These constraints cannot be described in terms of ultimate keeping qualities or in terms of detailed dimensions of plates, construction bars et cetera.
 On the one hand because of the many variables at stake.
 On the other hand because a specific strength can be achieved in several ways.
 For the soundboard you can improve the strength by the choice of the wood, by doming the top, by less thinning, by adding construction bars, by increasing the cross section of planned construction bars or by using the planned sound bars for construction purposes as well.
 In the description of how to make successive decisions in this context it is assumed that the construction reflects the idea of having a strong and rigid upper bout and a flexible lower bout.
 So the top of the lower bout forms the "effective soundboard" for almost all frequencies (say up to 1500Hz.)
 The waist bar, just under the sound hole, borders this soundboard.
 Sometimes this approach is referred as "the upper bout is structural and the lower bout is acoustical".